lit/lit/README.md

 const render = () => html`<div class="${blue}"></div>`;
 ```

+### Safety

+Because `lit-html` templates are parsed before values are set, they are safer than generating HTML via string-concatenation.
+Attributes are set via `setAttribute()` and node text via `textContent`, so the structure of template instances cannot be accidentally changed by expression values, and values are automatically escaped.

 ### Case-sensitive Attribute Names

 Attribute parts store both the HTML-parsed name and the raw name pulled from the string literal.
 This allows extensions, such as those that might set properties on elements using attribute syntax, to get case-sensitive names.